ovaisoozeer/ovaisoozeer.github.io/skills-summary.md

 ### Misc APIs

-- It seems silly to note the various APIs I have had to use, but some will may it useful to know that I have some experience with them.
+- It seems silly to note the various APIs I have had to use, but some may it useful to know that I have some experience with these:
-- Twitter · LinkedIn · facebook · Dropbox · Box.com · Google Accounts · Google Drive · Google Analytics · LIVE accounts · Yahoo accounts · iTunes loader · SongKick · SeatWave.
+- Twitter · LinkedIn · facebook · Dropbox · Box.com · Google Accounts · Google Drive · Google Analytics · LIVE accounts · Yahoo accounts · iTunes loader · SongKick · SeatWave · DocuSign · Signicat.

 [Formal education](education)